 <meta http-equiv="Accept-CH" content="DPR, Viewport-Width, Width, Downlink">

 Notice the value of Accept-CH is a comma-separated list of requested client hints the site will use.
 Upon receipt of the header, the client knows what the client hints the server wants.
-Please note that the client hints only works in HTTPS transmission.
+Please note that the client hints only work in HTTPS transmission.

 There are User-Agent Client Hints that expand the range of properties with the Sec-CH-UA prefix that can be specified via the Accept-CH response header.
 Here are the examples of some User-Agent Client Hints.